facebook/create-react-app/packages/react-scripts/template/README.md

 import { Button } from 'reactstrap';
 ```

-Now you are ready to use the imported Reactstrap components within your component hierarchy defined in the render method.
-Here is an example [`App.js`](https://gist.githubusercontent.com/zx6658/d9f128cd57ca69e583ea2b5fea074238/raw/a56701c142d0c622eb6c20a457fbc01d708cb485/App.js) redone using Reactstrap.
+Now you are ready to use the imported reactstrap components within your component hierarchy defined in the render method.
+Here is an example [`App.js`](https://gist.githubusercontent.com/zx6658/d9f128cd57ca69e583ea2b5fea074238/raw/a56701c142d0c622eb6c20a457fbc01d708cb485/App.js) redone using reactstrap.

 ### Using a Custom Theme